edmondchensj/EVM-contract-history-aggregator/README.md

 1. Table <br>
 This group aggregates all execution paths ***and*** related memory and storage dependencies that occurred for each contract into a **table** (implemented as a Python dictionary).
 This is the main database that will be used for detecting anomalies.
-    * makeDatabase.py: Main script
+    * makeDatabase.py: Main script for generating database
     * HistoricalTable.py: Contains class for generating database with paths and dependencies.
     * TraceInfo.py: Contains helper class for extracting the execution path and dependencies for a given trace.
+    * Detector.py: Main script for testing if a new trace is an anomaly

 2. Graph <br>
 This group aggregates all the execution paths (***without*** the memory and storage dependencies) that occurred for each contract into a **directed graph**.
 This is helpful for analyzing case studies.